 - What sense of purpose / mission / duty guides you in your life?

-- What rules or norms should there be at colleges and universities?
+- What rules or norms should there be regarding free speech at colleges and universities?

 - Where is the balance between protection of free speech and codes of conduct?